Trip: 14 August 2020. From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 While the ARIS IV was approaching the port of Perama, I spotted three other double-ended ferries, namely the GLYKOFILOUSA V of Panagia Glykofilousa NE, the THEOTOKOS of Theotokos NE and the PROTOPOROS X of Tsokos Lines.

 A view of the GLYKOFILOUSA V in Perama.
-She was built in 2017 (just like the GLYKOFILOUSA IV, which is her sister ship), and has so far spent her entire career on the Perama-Salamina line.
+She was built in 2017 (just like the GLYKOFILOUSA IV, which is her sister ship), and she has so far spent her entire career on the Perama-Salamina line.

 One last view of the MATOULA K, as she sails towards Salamina.